arthurlubambo-dbt/jaffle-shop/README.md

-# 🥪 The Jaffle Shop 🦘
+# 🥪 The Jaffle Shop 🦘 Edited now in the Studio
+Forcing Conflict

 This is a sandbox project for exploring the basic functionality and latest features of dbt.
 It's based on a fictional restaurant called the Jaffle Shop that serves [jaffles](https://en.wikipedia.org/wiki/Pie_iron).